By Audley Myanmar specialist Will

-The Ayeyarwady and Chindwin Rivers run through the heart of Burma and have long played an important role in trade with bordering countries.
-Conveniently linking a number of important cities and towns including Yangon, Mandalay and the temples of Bagan, a cruise in Burma allows you to slow the pace, and visit fascinating historical sites as well as small communities that would be inaccessible by road.
+The Ayeyarwady and Chindwin Rivers run through the heart of Myanmar and have long played an important role in trade with bordering countries.
+Conveniently linking a number of important cities and towns including Yangon, Mandalay and the temples of Bagan, a cruise in Myanmar allows you to slow the pace, and visit fascinating historical sites as well as small communities that would be inaccessible by road.

 Short cruises from Mandalay to Bagan

 This journey along the Ayeyarwady River starts at the former capital, Mandalay, and ends at the temples of Bagan.
 At the four ancient cities surrounding Mandalay, great teak monasteries rise up from lush vegetation.
-You can also view the world’s longest teak bridge – U Bein’s Bridge.
+You can also view the world’s longest teak bridge — U-Bein Bridge.

 Stops at local villages are organized in small groups, and the communities visited vary to ensure the local people aren’t overwhelmed by an influx of visitors.